 What makes a great guest post?

-Like every other article, it starts with a desire to genuinely share something that is very informative about a topic that you care deeply about and are very knowledgeable about.
-Of course, you also have to be able to communicate it with clarity and style.
+Like every other article, it starts with a desire to genuinely share something that is very informative about a topic that you deeply care about and are very knowledgeable about.
+Here are some examples.

 A great post is also one that has no conflict of interest.
-While it may be tempting for some to “plug” their own products, the article will quickly lose its credibility and become irrelevant, if not perceived as misleading.
-Taking a neutral stance and having the readers interest as the only priority is the way to go.
+While it may be tempting to “plug” one’s own products/services, the article will quickly lose its credibility and become irrelevant.
+Taking a neutral stance and having the readers interest as the only priority is the only way to go.

 Giving credit where it is due